 SADIE, America: History and Life, and Historical Abstracts).

-To insure that you have these skills very early in the program, competency will be demonstrated in American History I (US 105) and American History II (US107) in the required research project and in SE300 Technology and Teaching.
+To insure that you have these skills very early in the program, competency will be demonstrated in American History I (US 105) and American History II (US107) in the required research project and in SE 390 Instructional Interventions for Middle and High School Students with Special Literacy Needs.
 Transfer students or others who are unable to complete computer competencies as part of American History I and II, may demonstrate some elements of level 1 competency by completing SE300 Technology to Enhance Teaching OR AD 101 Introduction to Microcomputer Applications and by demonstrating competence to a person selected by the department.

 It is becoming increasingly important for secondary teachers to be literate in all